- This event has passed.

 Bee-come familiar with Bees!
 Come and learn how SETDA’s 2017 Student Voices Award Winner, Mountain Heights Academy – an online, public charter school – encourages students to participate in the instructional design process using an OER curriculum.
 In this edWebinar, see how four students created original content about pollinators and are working hard to spread their message across the United States.
 Join us to see how these students worked together and used technology to create, share, and have an impact.
-There will be time for a Q&A session after the presentation.

 About the Presenters

 DeLaina Tonks has been involved in education since 1991 and has been the director at Mountain Heights Academy, the top-rated digital school in Utah, since 2009.
 She also taught high school French and Spanish and worked as an instructional designer in Upper Arlington, Ohio for over a decade.
 She is a 2014 “Best of State – Principal” winner and was named as one of Utah Business’s “30 Women to Watch.”
 She is scheduled to graduate with a PhD in Instructional Psychology and Technology from Brigham Young University next year.
 She also holds a Master of Arts in Second Language Acquisition from the Ohio State University and a Bachelor of Arts in French and Spanish Teaching from BYU.
 She is passionate about leveraging technology’s promise to improve education.

 Donna Trane is in 9th grade and she lives in Uintah Basin Utah, in a little town called Myton.
 She has attended Mountain Heights Academy for two years.
 She enjoys the flexible schedule because it allows her to focus on dance, singing, acting, violin, and riding horses.
 In 2016, she and her team placed second in the state in the e-cybermission science contest.